SjorsVanGelderen/AlgorithmsAssignment/README.md

 I will be able to test it on MacOS later when my new system arrives :').

 I've also been informed that a student made a MacOS port that might work for you.
-The repository for that can be found [here](https://github.com/remcovisser/Dev020201)
+The repository for that can be found [here](https://github.com/remcovisser/Dev020201).

+# Note
+The projects inside the solution have been renamed as follows:
+* Main       -> Backend
+* EntryPoint -> Frontend

 # Instructions Ubuntu
 To use this, please do the following: